eth-brownie/brownie/docs/api-project.rst

 TempProject
 -----------

+.. py:class:: brownie.project.main.TempProject

-``TempProject`` is a simplified version of ``Project``, used to hold contracts that are compiled via ``main.compile_sources``.
+    Simplified version of :func:`Project <brownie.project.main.Project>`, used to hold contracts that are compiled via :func:`project.compile_source <main.compile_source>`.
 Instances of this class are not included in the list of active projects or automatically placed anywhere within the namespace.

 Module Methods
 --------------